Configure GRUB

 # mount /dev/sda1 "${ESP}"

-At this point, if GRUB was installed normally, it would be functional and can unlock the LUKS partition already.
-However, it would ask for the passphrase immediately when it launches, before even showing any menu entries:
+At this point, if GRUB has been installed normally, it will be functional and can unlock the LUKS partition already.
+However, it will ask for the LUKS partition’s passphrase immediately when it launches, even before showing any menu entries:

-To avoid this behavior of GRUB, move the /boot/grub
+To avoid this behavior of GRUB, these users should move the /boot/grub

 If a new Gentoo installation is being performed, or an existing installation where GRUB is not used is being worked with, then please run the following command: